 The centre of the proscenium arch had a crest containing the initials “A.B.B” which stood for Annie Bertha Beatsall, the wife of the proprietor, who presided over the cash desk.
 Admission prices were 2d for plain seats, 4d for leather seats and 6d for velvet armchairs.
 [An original bench seat from the Premier can be seen at the Alfreton & District Heritage Centre, on Rodgers Lane, Alfreton].

 When originally built the entrance to the auditorium was through an old-fashioned shop frontage, which can be seen in old photographs.
-This was replaced during the 1930s with a modern frontage for the time.
-A large cinema for the area it served, the Premier Electric Theatre had by then some 1,180 seats.

 PHOTO: The Premier Electric Theatre, Somercotes, probably dating from the 1920's